Part (a)

 remNode = front;

-Actually, this version is slightly more efficient when the list is initially empty and several consecutive calls to addFirst are followed by a call to "get last.")
+Actually, this version is slightly more efficient when the list is initially empty and

 Part (c)